 g.
 Applicants applying to have a Masters degree assessed for equivalency to a Canadian Master of Social Work degree are required to provide official university transcripts of Bachelor degree(s), including a record of courses and grades obtained are required.
 (Translations should be certified and the original documents should be attached.)
 Further, if a thesis is to be assessed, please provide the title and other details that support its completion.

-The application fee of $339 ($300 plus 13% HST) is to be made payable to the Canadian Association of Social Workers (CASW) and must be submitted with the complete application form and required documentation.
+The application fee of $339 ($300 plus 13% HST) must be submitted with the complete application form and required documentation.

 The $339 application fee covers the professional assessment and administrative costs.

-CASW accepts payment in Canadian funds only and the preferred payment options are money order or certified cheque.
+CASW accepts payment in Canadian funds only and the preferred payment options is by credit card through Paypal.
+Include your email receipt with your complete application form.
+Money order and certified cheques made payable to the Canadian Association of Social Workers (CASW) are also accepted.
 (Receipt of personal cheques may delay the application process as CASW requires bank clearance of all deposits prior to proceeding with an evaluation).

 Applications will be processed only after receipt and deposit of full payment.

 II.
 PERUSAL OF DOCUMENTATION WITH THE AID OF RESOURCES